 The Authority was involved in the mediation phase process regarding litigation involving the propriety of a series of amendments to the contracts between the State Water Project contractors and the DWR in 1995.
 In 2003, the Court approved a settlement agreement which, among other things, confirms that the Authority will continue to own and control the Kern Water Bank.
 Pursuant to the settlement, the Plaintiffs agreed to dismiss the validation cause of action without prejudice and to not re-file it if conditions of the settlement agreement were fulfilled.
 A new Environmental Impact Report (EIR) was finalized in May 2010 by the DWR.
 As expected, litigation challenging the new EIR and amendments was filed.
 The first phase of that litigation, again challenging the propriety of the contract amendments and transfer of the Kern Fan Element lands to the Kern County Water Agency (which was in turn transferred to the Authority), was dismissed by the trial court on January 25, 2013 for not being timely filed.
 The second phase was regarding the adequacy of the EIR and on March 5, 2014, the Court rejected all Plaintiff's claims that the new EIR was deficient, except as to a claim that the EIR was deficient in not adequately evaluating future impacts of operation of the Kern Water Bank on groundwater.
 On September 5, 2014, the Court held a hearing on the remedy for the deficient EIR.
-On October 2, 2014, the Court issued its ruling confirming that DWR would prepare a Supplemental EIR to address the groundwater issues and that the Kern Water Bank could continue to operate pursuant to an interim operating plan that was developed by the Authority and neighboring districts that were Plaintiffs in the action.
+On October 2, 2014, the Court issued its ruling confirming that DWR would prepare a Revised EIR to address the groundwater issues and that the Kern Water Bank could continue to operate pursuant to an interim operating plan that was developed by the Authority and neighboring districts that were Plaintiffs in the action.
+Certain of the Plaintiffs have appealed the trial court decision and briefing for the appeal is nearly completed.
 Since the ultimate outcome of the litigation and its impact on the Authority are unknown at this time, no specific reserve for any potential liability has been recorded.